smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 ## Potential downsides

 - The proposed solution will use SdlRouterStatusProvider, which actually binds to other app's RouterService and asks if the RouterService has connected transports.
 This will be done in the main thread, so the caller should execute it from the worker thread.
 This can be done with AsyncTask anyway.
-- Also when RouterService is bound from SdlRouterStatusProvider, RouterService should not enter to foreground.
+- When RouterService is bound from SdlRouterStatusProvider, RouterService should not enter to foreground.
 This is to avoid unneeded notification messages coming up especially on Android 8 or above.
+This can be done by not calling startService from SdlRouterStatusProvider. bindService should suffice the needs.

 ## Impact on existing code